 #2: Name Your LLC

 Naming an LLC sounds pretty nice but that is nowhere near naming your child.
-In fact, its not that easy as it seems.
+In fact, it is not as easy as it seems.
 Mostly, the exact name is not always available.
 If you’re lucky enough to find the desired name of your company, there are still some precautions you must take.

 LLC document filing takes time.
 So it’s better to reserve your LLC name by paying some extra bucks (reservation fee).
 It’s not illegal, nearly every state allows you to reserve a name for a short period of time by filing name reservation a form.
 Yet, the length of the reservation period varies from state to state, and your efficiency.
-That’s why many people hire a registered agent from any well know reputable formation service like ZenBusiness or LegalZoom.
+That’s why many people hire a registered agent from any well know reputable formation services like ZenBusiness or LegalZoom.

 In addition, the name of your LLC must comply with the rules of the state you’re applying in.
 Because the company formation rules in the United States of America vary from state to state.
 For instance:

 - Your LLC’s name must end with an LLC designator or its abbreviation.

 - LLC name must not be matching to any other registered LLC or business entity.